L-Theanine Benefits, Dosage for Anxiety, Sleep and Side Effects

 Is L-theanine natural?
 Yes, it’s found in certain foods and beverages, including green tea (made from the leaves of the camellia sinensis plant).

 Along with caffeine and catechins, L-theanine is one of the main active ingredients found in green tea.
-It’s believed that theanine actually gives green tea its slight umami flavor and helps counteract the bitter taste of green and black tea — and other bitter-tasting foods like cocoa.
+It’s believed that theanine actually gives green tea its slight umami flavor and helps counteract the bitter taste of green and black tea, along with other bitter-tasting foods, like cocoa.

 How much L-theanine is in green tea?
 It comprises up to 50 percent of the total amino acids in tea.